thutyecology/thutyecology.github.io/_pages/research.md

 ![](https://thutyecology.github.io/images/euluc-seg.png){:width="800px"}

-<center>Comparison of remotely sensed images and urban land use mapping results.
-Three columns from left to right denote the Sentinel-2 optical imagery (false color composition), maps of EULUC, and maps of EULUC-seg implemented in this study, respectively.</center>
+<center>Comparison of remotely sensed images and urban land use maps.
+Three columns from left to right denote the Sentinel-2 imagery (false color composition), maps of EULUC, and maps of EULUC-seg implemented in this study, respectively.</center>

 Reference: Ying Tu, Bin Chen, Tao Zhang, and Bing Xu.
 [Regional Mapping of Essential Urban Land Use Categories in China: A Segmentation-Based Approach.](https://www.mdpi.com/2072-4292/12/7/1058){:target="_blank"} *Remote Sensing* 12, no. 7 (2020): 1058.